Dobruška

 Dobruška ([ˈdobruʃka]; Gutenfeld) is a town in Rychnov nad Kněžnou District in the Hradec Králové Region of the Czech Republic.
 It has about 6,500 inhabitants.
 The town is known as the birthplace of Czech patriotic writer František Ladislav Hek, whose career was described in Alois Jirásek's novel F. L. Věk.
-The historic town centre is well preserved and is protected by law as an urban monument zone.
+The historic town centre is well preserved and is protected as an urban monument zone.

-Administrative parts
+Administrative division

-Villages of Běstviny, Chábory, Domašín, Křovice, Mělčany, Pulice and Spáleniště are administrative parts of Dobruška.
+Dobruška consists of eights municipal parts (in brackets population according to the 2021 census):